-Our Read-Aloud program consists of a set of thirty books, one set for each grade in K-2, one book for each week.
+Our Read-Aloud program consists of one set of books for each grade in K-2, one book for each week.
 These books provide a rich language experience for students, as each book is read aloud every day the class meets and is accompanied by oral questions and discussion.
 Students learn new and interesting words and delight in rhyme and word play.
 They learn about holidays, history, geography, science, and more.
 The read-aloud books, which are beautiful in both art and language, were chosen after extensive research and reading.